‘B&B’ Recap For Wednesday, September 18: Danny Tells Carter That Ridge Crossed The Line

 — Bold & The Beautiful (@BandB_CBS) September 18, 2019

-Flo was with Shauna at the apartment.
+Flo was with Shauna at her apartment.
 Shauna kept gushing about Ridge but Flo reminded her mother that he was a married man.
 Shauna relayed what had transpired the previous evening and confirmed that nothing had happened between them.
 However, Shauna did steal a kiss while Ridge was passed out.
 Flo believed that her mother had given the Logans more reasons to hate them.
 The Inquisitr reported that Katie Logan (Heather Tom) had just blasted Flo and told her to leave town.
-However, Shauna was proud of what she had done and she was not afraid of the Logan sisters
+However, Shauna was proud of what she had done and said she was not afraid of the Logan sisters.

 Shauna continued to voice her admiration for Ridge and wondered what it would be like to be his wife.
 She would love to wake up in the morning next to the dressmaker and keep him satisfied.
 Flo was mortified as her mother kept harping on about Ridge.
 Flo warned her mother that she was not being realistic and asked her to come back down to earth.